Vietnam.vn - Nền tảng quảng bá Việt Nam

 Secretary of State Blinken (left) leaves the plane at the airport in Beijing on the morning of June 18.
 (Photo: Reuters).

-As scheduled, US Secretary of State Blinken will meet with Politburo member and Director of the Office of the Foreign Affairs Commission of the Communist Party of China Central Committee Wang Yi and Chinese Foreign Minister Qin Gang.
-There is still no information on whether Mr. Blinken will meet with Chinese President Xi Jinping or not.
+As scheduled, US Secretary of State Blinken will meet with Politburo member, Director of the Office of the Foreign Affairs Commission of the Communist Party of China Central Committee Wang Yi, and Chinese Foreign Minister Qin Gang.
+There is currently no information on whether Mr. Blinken will meet with Chinese President Xi Jinping or not.

 Observers expect Mr. Blinken's visit to pave the way for more bilateral meetings in the coming months, including possible trips by US Treasury Secretary Janet Yellen and US Commerce Secretary Gina Raimondo.